Marc Casadó

-Marc Casadó Torras (born 14 September 2003) is a Spanish professional footballer who plays as a defensive midfielder for La Liga club Barcelona and the Spain national team.
+Marc Casadó Torras (born 14 September 2003) is a Spanish professional footballer who plays as a defensive midfielder for club Deportivo A Coruña, on loan from Barcelona, and the Spain national team.

 Club career

+Barcelona

 Born in Sant Pere de Vilamajor, Barcelona, Catalonia, Casadó is a youth product of Vilamajor, Sant Celoni, Granollers and Damm.
 He moved to Barcelona's youth academy at the age of 13 in 2016.
 He was the captain of the Juvenil A team, which he helped win the league and Copa de Campeones in the 2020–21 season.
 Furthermore, he was on the bench for the reserve squad five times in 2021, and was promoted to the squad in the summer of 2022.
 On 5 July 2022, he extended his contract with the club until the summer of 2028.

 He made his senior debut with Barcelona Atlètic in a 3–2 Primera Federación win over Castellón on 27 August 2022.
 On 1 November 2022, Casadó made his official debut for the senior squad against Viktoria Plzeň in the Champions League.
 In the 67th minute, Franck Kessié got injured and Casadó replaced him till the final whistle.

 In the 2023–24 season, Casadó was named captain of the Barcelona Atlètic team.
 He trained with the senior squad while playing games for Barcelona Atlètic.
 On 17 March 2024, he made his first La Liga appearance against Atlético Madrid, where he got subbed on for Héctor Fort.
 On 2 March 2025, Casadó netted his first goal for Barcelona in a 4–0 victory against Real Sociedad at Estadi Olímpic Lluís Companys.

+In the 2024–25 season, Casadó won a domestic treble (La Liga, Copa del Rey and Supercopa de España) with Barcelona.

+Loan to Deportivo A Coruña

+On 1 September 2026, Casadó was loaned to Deportivo A Coruña also in the first division, for one year.